fastoch/Python4everybody/intro.md

-the opposite is true, reading and understanding text from a piece of paper is hard for a computer to do but counting the words and telling you how many times the most used word was used is very easy for the
+the opposite is true, reading and understanding text from a piece of paper is hard for a computer to do but counting the words and telling you how many times the most used word was used is very easy for the computer.
-computer:

 Our personal information analysis assistant quickly told us that the word to was used sixteen times in the first three paragraphs of this chapter.

-This very fact that computers are good at things that humans are not is why you need to become skilled at talking computer language.
+Computers are good at things that humans are not is why you need to become skilled at talking computer language.
 Once you learn this new language, you can delegate mundane tasks to your partner (the computer), leaving more time for you to do the things that you are uniquely suited for.
 You bring creativity, intuition, and inventiveness to this partnership.

-Creativity and motivation
+# Creativity and motivation

 While this book is not intended for professional programmers, professional programming can be a very rewarding job both financially and personally.